frederikgdl/tsabl/SAEmbedding/README.md

-# SAEmbedding - Tang et al. 2016
+# SAEmbedding
 Implementation of models by Tang et al. 2016 and Ternary Sentiment Embedding Model in Java.

 Packages duyuNN, funcs and sa_embedding collected from <http://ir.hit.edu.cn/~dytang/>.

 Package ternary_embedding contains implementation of Ternary Sentiment Embedding Model.
+Also contains implementation of Hybrid Ranking Model with new input options and input file format.

 ## Setup